microsoft/onnxruntime/docs/ContribOperators.md

 <dt><tt>idx</tt> : tensor(int64)</dt>
 <dd>A 1-D INT64 tensor of the same size as 'x' containing the indices for each value in 'x' in the output 'uniques'</dd>
 <dt><tt>counts</tt> : tensor(int64)</dt>
-<dd>A 1-D INT64 tensor containing the count of each element of 'uniques' in the input 'x'</dd>
+<dd>A 1-D INT64 tensor containing the the count of each element of 'uniques' in the input 'x'</dd>
 </dl>

 #### Type Constraints